 Please contact the College Recruitment and Admissions Office for further details.

-In order to be considered, applicants will be required to meet the minimum entry requirements as stated in our prospectus.
-Specific subjects may be required depending on degree programme being applied for and applicants should check the current undergraduate prospectus for such requirements.
+In order to be considered, applicants will be required to meet the standard entry requirements as stated in our degree finder.
+Specific subjects may be required for entry.

 The Scottish Wider Access Programme (SWAP)